 TRACTION

 Staying upright can also make or break an adventure.
-We scrutinize the outsole, noting the pattern and depth of the lugs pattern and depth of the outsole, noting how effectively they bite on different natural surfaces like dirt, loose soil, mud, wet rocks, roots, and sand.
+We scrutinize the outsole, noting the pattern and depth of the lugs, and noting how effectively they bite on different natural surfaces like dirt, loose soil, mud, wet rocks, roots, and sand.
 We also examine the pattern of the lugs, noting the degree to which each model flakes or accumulates mud and debris.
-We also look at the material of the outsole material, and its stickiness and flexibility.
+We also look at the material of the outsole, its stickiness, and its flexibility.

 USER-FRIENDLINESS